rkuma183/wilsonmar.github.io/_posts/2016-12-06-spring-petclinic.md

 This page describes the various ways to
 <a href="#LocalInstall">install</a>
-and use a simple Java application for learning and experimenting with a Java Spring application server program from SpringSource, now a division of VMWare.
+and load test a sample application for learning and experimenting -- a Java Spring application server program from SpringSource, now a division of VMWare -- to explore the operation of utilities such as Jenkins and JVM tools.

-The sample app can also be used to explore JVM tools and related utilities.
+The app is meant to be installed locally.

-### Sample apps online?
+## Sample apps online?

 http://spring-petclinic.cloudfoundry.com/
 is no longer active